Montenegro at the Paralympics

-Montenegro made its Paralympic Games début at the 2008 Summer Paralympics in Beijing, following its split with Serbia.
+Montenegro made its Paralympic Games debut at the 2008 Summer Paralympics in Beijing, following its split with Serbia.
 It had previously competed as part of Serbia and Montenegro in 2004; and as part of Yugoslavia before that.

 Montenegro's delegation to the 2008 Summer Paralympics consisted in a single athlete, Dušan Dragović, who competed in swimming and did not win a medal.
-Montenegro has never participated in the Winter Paralympic Games.
+Montenegro will make its Winter Paralympics debut at the 2026 Winter Paralympics in Milan and Cortina d'Ampezzo with a single competitor in para snowboard.
+Before that, it had never participated in the Winter Paralympic Games.
 Montenegro was represented by 1 athlete in 2012 and 2 in 2016.

 At the Tokyo 2020 Paralympic Games, Montenegrin’s sole representative Filip Radović won bronze in men's table tennis, the first medal in Montenegrin Paralympic history.